casimon/react-native-spacex/README.md

 emulator-5554   device
 ```

-Ensure you at the root of the spaceX folder and run:
+Ensure you at the root of the project folder and run:

 ```
 react-native run-android